Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 ---

-## Courses

-There were a few gems in the curriculum that I really enjoyed.
-The time I spent in them assured me that I choose the right specialty when I first start pursuing the subfield of computer graphics in high school.

-### Graphics

-***Advanced Computer Graphics - CSCI 4530***

-Taught by Dr. Barb Cutler, this class was a deep dive into the theory and practice of computer graphics.
-We covered a smattering of topics from the physics simulation to ray tracing and global illumination.
-Her teaching was legendary.

-### Geometry

-***Fundamentals of Geometry - MATH 4120***

-This class was a Math department offering and required mathematical rigor that I didn't have and still don't have.
-However, I managed to sneak into the class and learn a lot about the underlying principles of differential geometry that I found elsewhere in my own field.

----

 ## Clubs

 I took part is various intramural sports and events, but two clubs were the pillars of my extracurricular fun at good-old RPI.